kottapar/blue-green/README.md

 So this is a brief explanation of what we did.
 Please feel free to ask any questions and advise on any improvements.
 It always helps.

+PS : The diagrams presented here are available as editable PNGs in the repo.
+I used draw.io to create them.